Visas & Working

 Applying for a student visa in Australia

 To qualify for a student visa you must be accepted on a registered course on a full-time basis.
 To see details of registered courses and institutions please visit the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) website.
 You must also have received a Confirmation of Enrolment (CoE) or an electronic CoE (eCoE).
 This will be sent to you once you have confirmed your offer of a place to study at a university in Australia.

-Student visas in Australia are divided by subclasses according to the type of course you are studying (i.e. English language, VET, higher education etc.)
+Student visas in Australia are divided into subclasses according to the type of course that you are studying (i.e. English language, VET, higher education etc.)

 Subclasses and Assessment Levels

 The subclass you belong to, along with what passport you hold, will affect what Assessment Level your visa application will be subject to.
 Assessment Levels are an objective measure of immigration risk for each student group or subclass.

 There are five Assessment Levels in the student visa programme.
 They determine student visa requirements according to the immigration risk posed by applicants from a particular country studying in a particular subclass.
 Assessment Level 1 represents the lowest immigration risk and Assessment Level 5 the highest.
 The higher your Assessment Level, the more evidence is required to support your claim for the grant of a student visa.

 To find out which Assessment Level you are, please click here.

 Courses under three months may be taken on a visitor visa (subclass 600) or Working Holiday Visa (subclass 417).
 These can cost much less than a student visa, currently priced at $135 and $440 respectively.
 For more information, please visit www.border.gov.au